SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Experiments

-\textbf{Visual Comparison of Segmentation Results:} Fig.~\ref{ade20k} shows the visual comparison of the segmentation results obtained on the ADE20K datasets using our SCASeg and SOTA methods.
+\textbf{Visual Comparison of Segmentation Results:} Figs.~\ref{ade20k},~\ref{cityscapes},~\ref{pascalvoc}, and~\ref{cocostuff164k} show the visual comparison of the segmentation results obtained on the ADE20K~\cite{zhou2017scene}, Cityscapes~\cite{cordts2016cityscapes}, Pascal VOC2012~\cite{hoiem2009pascal}, and COCO-Stuff 164k~\cite{caesar2018coco} datasets, respectively, using our SCASeg and SOTA methods.
 The highlighted areas indicate regions where SCASeg outperforms the other methods in segmentation quality.
 This improvement is evident in two main aspects: first, the prediction accuracy for objects within the same category has increased (\textit{e.g.}, the pole next to the car and the chandelier); second, boundary segmentation accuracy has improved (\textit{e.g.}, billboards).
-Additionally, small objects, such as traffic lights, are detected and predicted correctly.
+Additionally, small objects, such as traffic lights, are accurately detected and predicted.
 Compared to SOTA methods, SCASeg achieves better recognition of object details near boundaries.
 This indicates that our model captures a more relevant visual context by leveraging the capacity of the CLB decoder strategy.